This post may contain affiliate links. Please see my disclosure policy for details.

 There are a few restaurants at Burgh Island.
 The Pilchard Inn which I’ve mentioned before.
-Plus, the ones inside The Burgh Island Hotel with prior reservation.
+Plus, the ones inside The Burgh Island Hotel with prior reservations.

 You can eat at their Palm Court for afternoon tea, the Nettlefold Restaurant with the Captain’s Cabin.
 Or, you can book dinner in their Grand Ballroom.

 Dogs are allowed on the Burgh Island grounds all year round.